riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_push_pop_extension.rst

 These instructions are included in the Huawei custom RISCV extension, and are implemented on silicon.

-*Warning: These instructions support RV32 UABI only.
-I will publish another specification for RV32E, and RV64I/E soon, which will be taken as the reference for the RISC-V proposal*
+Warning: These instructions support RV32 UABI only.
+The updated proposal supporting all configurations is `here <https://github.com/riscv/riscv-code-size-reduction/blob/master/ISA%20proposals/Huawei/riscv_push_pop_extension_RV32_RV64.adoc>`_

 Rationale
 ---------